Bengali Muslims: Sultanate of Bengal

-The Bengal Sultanate was ruled by five dynastic periods, with each period have a particular ethnic identity.
-The Ilyas Shahi dynasty was of Turkic origins.
-It was replaced by the Bengali-origin dynasty of Jalaluddin Muhammad Shah and Shamsuddin Ahmad Shah for a few decades before being restored.
 In the 1490s, a series of Abyssinian generals took turns in becoming the Sultan of Bengal.
-They were succeeded by the Hussain Shahi dynasty which claimed Arab descent.
+They were succeeded by the Hussain Shahi dynasty which was of Arab origin.
 They were in turn replaced by the Pashtun rulers of the Suri dynasty, who first acted as regional governors before restoring Bengali independence.
 The last dynasty, the Karrani dynasty, was also of Pashtun origin.
 The sultanate period saw a flourishing of Islamic scholarship and the development of Bengali literature.
-Scholars, writers and poets of sultanate-era Bengal included Usman Serajuddin, Alaul Haq, Nur Qutb Alam, Alaol, Shah Muhammad Sagir, Abdul Hakim, Syed Sultan, Qadi Ruknu'd-Din Abu Hamid Muhammad bin Muhammad al-'Amidi, Abu Tawwama, Saiyid Ibrahim Danishmand, Saiyid Arif Billah Muhammad Kamel and Saiyid Muhammad Yusuf among others.
+Scholars, writers and poets of sultanate-era Bengal included Usman Serajuddin, Alaul Haq, Sheikh Nur Qutb Alam, Alaol, Shah Muhammad Sagir, Abdul Hakim, Syed Sultan, Qadi Ruknu'd-Din Abu Hamid Muhammad bin Muhammad al-'Amidi, Abu Tawwama, Syed Ibrahim Danishmand, Syed Arif Billah Muhammad Kamel and Syed Muhammad Yusuf among others.
 Bengal's tradition of Persian prose was acknowledged by Hafez.
 The Dobhashi tradition saw Bengali transliteration of Arabic and Persian words in Bengali texts to illustrate Islamic epics and stories.

 During the independent sultanate period, Bengal forged strong diplomatic relations with empires outside the subcontinent.
 The most notable of these relationships was with Ming China and its emperor Yongle.
 At least a dozen embassies were exchanged between China and Bengal.
 The Sultan of Bengal even gifted an East African giraffe to the Emperor of China as a tribute to China-Bengal relations.
 The Chinese Muslim admiral Zheng He visited Bengal as an envoy of the Emperor of China.
 Bengali ships transported the embassies of Sumatra, Brunei and Malacca to the port of Canton.
 China and the Timurid ruler of Herat mediated an end to the Bengal Sultanate-Jaunpur Sultanate War.
 The Sultan of Bengal also acknowledged the nominal authority of the Abbasid caliph in Cairo.
 Portuguese India was the first European state entity to establish relations with the Bengal Sultanate.
 The Bengal Sultan permitted the opening of the Portuguese settlement in Chittagong.